 Once the DOL issues a group eligibility certification, we will notify each worker of their group eligibility by mail.
-You may then apply for TAA by completing the Application for Trade Adjustment Assistance (DE 8309).
-Mail the form to the office listed on the form.
+You may then apply for TAA by completing the Application for Trade Adjustment Assistance (DE 8309) (PDF).
+Mail the completed application to the office listed on the form.

 Contact a TAA Specialist

 If you are determined eligible for TAA individual benefits and services, you will receive a Notice of Initial Entitlement to TRA/TAA Benefits Under the Trade Act of 1974, as Amended (DE 8313C).
 To meet critical deadlines, contact the office listed on the notice as soon as possible to begin your assessment for individual benefits and services.

 We also recommend that you apply for Unemployment Insurance benefits upon being laid off.